-Educational classes and programs You pay Individual diabetic education provided by a qualified health care professional for members with an established diagnosis of diabetes, including: • Educational supplies • Patient instruction • Medical nutrition therapy Note: Please contact us at 1-800-694-9901 to obtain information on the specific services covered under this benefit.
-PPO: Nothing Non-PPO: All charges Note: We offer a diabetes management incentive program that will reward participating members who comply with the program's requirements.
+Educational classes and programs You pay Individual diabetic education provided by a qualified health care professional for members with an established diagnosis of diabetes, including: Ÿ Educational supplies Network: Nothing Non-Network: All charges Ÿ Patient instruction Ÿ Medical nutrition therapy Note: Please contact us at 1-800-694-9901 to obtain information on the specific services covered under this benefit.
+Note: We offer a diabetes management incentive program that will reward participating members who comply with the program's requirements.
 See Special features , Section 5(h).
-QuitPower® tobacco cessation program covers up to two quit attempts per member per calendar year, including up to four counseling sessions per quit attempt and over-the-counter (OTC) drugs approved by the FDA to treat tobacco dependence.
+QuitPower® tobacco cessation program covers up to two quit attempts per member per calendar year, including up to five counseling sessions per quit attempt.
 See Preventive care , adult , page 36 for more details.
-Not covered: All charges Self help or self management programs except diabetic education described above Charges for educational/instructional advice on how to use durable medical equipment Programs for nocturnal enuresis Diabetic education classes or sessions provided in a group setting
+Not covered: All charges Ÿ Self help or self management programs except diabetic education described above Ÿ Charges for educational/instructional advice on how to use durable medical equipment Ÿ Programs for nocturnal enuresis Ÿ Diabetic education classes or sessions provided in a group setting